robjhyndman/ctv-TimeSeries/README.md

     for converting other multivariate models into state space form.
     [MARSS](https://cran.r-project.org/package=MARSS) fits constrained and
     unconstrained multivariate autoregressive state-space models using
-    an EM algorithm.
+    an EM algorithm. [mbsts](https://cran.r-project.org/package=mbsts) provides
+    tools for multivariate Bayesian structural time series models.
 All of these packages assume the observational and state error terms are uncorrelated.
   - *Partially-observed Markov processes* are a generalization of the usual linear multivariate state space models, allowing non-Gaussian and nonlinear models.
 These are implemented in the